LStepanek/confusionMatrices/README.md

 # Summary
-An `R` package `confusionMatrices` enables plotting confusion matrices, highlighting their main and parallel diagonals and calculation performance metrics.
+An `R` package `confusionMatrices` enables plotting confusion matrices, highlighting their main and parallel diagonals, and calculating performance metrics.

 # Installation
 ```